 The definition of knowledge in Islam varies from which side you’re looking into.
 If you’re seeing it from a religious perspective, then it has an alternative meaning.
 If you’re searching for something worldly, then it has some other meaning.

 But Allah Almighty orders us to get both types of knowledge.
 Not only this, but Islam also teaches us to educate a person in need, because they are the rising star of the future.
 In this post, we have shared why the Importance of the Education aspect of our life.

 i) Education types

 Education can be of two types; Formal and informal.
-The formal education is what you learn in School, Highschool or any other educational institute.
+Formal education is what you learn in School, Highschool, or any other educational institute.

-The informal education is what you develop your skills, ethics and overall improve your way of living.
+Informal education is what you develop your skills, ethics, and overall improve your way of living.
 Islam teaches us to get both types of knowledge.
 Most people think that Muslims are all about religion.
 It’s not true, Islam teaches us to get both spiritual and physical education equally.

 ii) Obligation of Islam

 One of the most important obligations of Islam is to acquire knowledge in every way possible.
 The second obligation is to teach it to others and preach this knowledge.